12 Important Shopping Trends For 2023

 More tellingly, 78% of shoppers reported having used channels that were new to most stores such as “buy online, pick up in-store” (BOPIS), and curbside pickup.

-Searches for “BOPIS” over the last five years.
+Searches for “BOPIS” are up 76% over the last 5 years.

 These aren’t just trends restricted to pandemic-induced lockdowns, either; when asked whether they would prefer shopping online or in-store, assuming both options presented zero health risks, 22% said they will continue shopping online, while 39% said they will use both equally.